MatAtBread/AI-UI/guide/prototype.md

   }
 });
 ....
-// creates a div with id='foo', and large red text "Bar" const r = RedBox({ id: 'foo', style: { fontSize: '150%' }}, "Bar");
+// creates a div with id='foo', and large text "Bar" on a red background const r = RedBox({ id: 'foo', style: { fontSize: '150%' }}, "Bar");
 ```
 Overrides can themselves be overriden when the element is actually created (by specifying the attribute in the first parameter), or in a further extension: